 GCC FROM COOPERATION TO UNIFICATION (NDC 4004), 2 CREDITS

 For over thirty years the Gulf Cooperation Council (GCC) has been a forum for member countries to discuss common interests and regional challenges.
 Based in Abu Dhabi, the GCC is of particular interest to the UAE and offers a means for the UAE to achieve its national objectives.
-The purpose of this elective is to provide students with an opportunity to understand and analyze the opportunities and challenges of the GCC and then assess that will be required for future union.
+The purpose of this elective is to provide students with an opportunity to understand analyze, and assess the GCC opportunities and challenges that will be required for the future union.
 This course will also enable participants to understand and evaluate the opportunities of the UAE within the GCC.
 During the course each participant will develop a short briefing on a topic of import to the GCC.

 STRATEGY AND FORCE PLANNING (NDC 4005), 2 CREDITS

 This course explores the resourcing of strategy into the national budget.
 All strategies must be executed by government entities that plan, program, develop, and execute sub-strategies to meet national interests.
 Todays decisions on force planning will fundamentally influence future strategy and force posture.
 Done well, such decisions and choices are a powerful investment in the future, done poorly, such decisions can bankrupt a nation.
 This course requires participants to think about resource decisions in a strategy-driven way and will require an analysis of the UAE defense posture to link strategy to requirements and acquisition decisions.

 Geopolitics and the Changing International Order (NDC 4006), 2 Credits